 For more patent news, click here.

-Apple Inc. (AAPL) won a bid in a Hong Kong court to exclude some evidence that was previously filed by Proview International Holdings Ltd. (334), its opponent in a lawsuit over the iPad trademark in China.
+Apple Inc. (AAPL:US) won a bid in a Hong Kong court to exclude some evidence that was previously filed by Proview International Holdings Ltd. (334), its opponent in a lawsuit over the iPad trademark in China.

 Two expert reports filed by Proview in October 2011 failed to comply with Hong Kong court instructions, making the evidence inadmissible in an upcoming trial between the company and Apple, according to a ruling today by Judge Justin Ko.
 Proview hasn’t decided whether to appeal the ruling, Chairman Sun Min said by phone yesterday.
 Carolyn Wu, a spokeswoman at Apple in Beijing, didn’t immediately reply to messages sent by phone and e-mail seeking comment.